developomp/pomky/README.md

 [![what's this?](https://img.shields.io/badge/what's_this%3F-grey?style=for-the-badge)](https://developomp.com/portfolio/pomky)

-A personal conky-like X system monitor built with rust.
+A personal conky-like Linux system monitor built with rust.

 Pomky is not as configurable, modular, or feature packed as conky.
 It is tailor-made for my need and hardware.